 After all, they are right next to each other.
 And they each have a lot to offer!
 So you could combine them in one vacation on your private guided tour with us.

-Umbria is one of our favorite regions in Italy!
+Umbria is one of my favorite regions in Italy!
 Easily accessible from either Rome or Florence, even for a day trip, Umbria is filled with medieval hilltop towns, gorgeous vineyards, rolling hills… and yet it’s remained uncrowded and authentic.
 Want to explore this fantastic region?
 Here are some of our favorite places.

 Assisi is one of the most-visited towns in Umbria… with good reason!
 The birthplace of St. Francis (and, therefore, a major site of pilgrimage for Franciscans and other Catholics), this medieval city on a hill deserves a spot on anyone’s itinerary.
 The frescoes in the Basilica of St. Francis are some of the most beautiful, and important, early Renaissance frescoes in the world.
 Assisi also boasts not one, but two, medieval castles, Gothic churches, and much more—part of the reason why the whole center was named a World Heritage site!